NZ climber Lydia Bradey: I was on Everest the day that viral photo was taken

 "In spite of this being my sixth ascent, I had not often seen bodies during a climb."

-Bradey says the bodies were from another season, "still tangled in old ropes".
+Bradey said the bodies were from another season, "still tangled in old ropes".

 "I asked Mingma [one of the sherpas] if we should cut them down to get them off the path and he said no, it was more respectful to leave them there."